varioous/openproject-ticket-system/README.md

 * Slack integration: After ticket creation a slack message is sent to slack channel
 * Job integration: For every incoming mail to a job adress an automatic ticket is created in the ticket project inside OpenProject and assigned to the human ressource person

+##Infos
+Find more infos in [this](https://varioous.at/blog/ticketing-system-mit-openproject/) blog post about "Ticketing-System mit OpenProject" - German only.

 ##Features
 * Turn OpenProject in a ticket system
 * Slack Integration